noahehall/theBookOfNoah/0current/security/websecurity.md

     - this send & receipt workflow guarantees msg delivery

 - UDP: User Dataram Protocol
-  - commonly used with video/situations where dropped data packets are expected/msg guarantee isnt required
+  - commonly used with video/situations where dropped data packets are expected/msg guarantee isnt required, but the data packets can be streamed at a constant rate

+- IP: internet protocol addresses
+  - destination for data packets
+  - unique binary numbers assigned to individual internet-connected computers
+  - IPv4: 2x32 addresses
+  - IPv6: represented as 8 groups of 4 hexadecimal digits separated by colons